labsw/Ethereum.Blazor/README.md

 Executing blockchain transactions are irreversible.
 Ensure sufficient testing has been done on testnet's before any live transactions are attempted.

-This software is provided as is wth no warranty of any kind, see the [license](LICENSE)
+This software is provided as is with no warranty of any kind, see the [license](LICENSE)

 ## Commets / Suggestions